djware/TrimUITools/README.md

 This app formats and unlocks the UDISK partition allowing you to access 7 GB of local storage on your device to store Apps, Emulators, and more.
 The app formats UDISK in fat32, backs up your data, and restores the user data to it.
-This will also remove the internal usb_storage app and replace it with a updated usb_storage app allows you to mount both SDCARD and UDISK to your computer at the same time.
+This will also remove the internal usb_storage app and replace it with a updated usb_storage app which allows you to mount both SDCARD and UDISK to your computer at the same time.

 Extract files to your SDCARD and run UDISK.
 ## 📥 Installation